 The current Criteria is dated 31 August 2023 and can be downloaded here or from the links at the bottom of this page, which also includes FAQs, application forms and other supporting information.

 The purpose of the New Zealand Rebate is twofold:

 - To build the sustainability, scale and critical mass of the domestic film industry and support the development of New Zealand creatives.

 - To provide cultural benefits to New Zealand by supporting the creation of New Zealand content and stories.

-The New Zealand Film Commission administers the NZSPG for New Zealand Productions on behalf of the Ministry for Culture and Heritage.
+The New Zealand Film Commission administers the NZSPR for New Zealand Productions on behalf of the Ministry for Culture and Heritage.

-An NZSPG for International Productions is also available and includes a Post, Digital and Visual Effects Grant.
+An NZSPR for International Productions is also available and includes a Post, Digital and Visual Effects Rebate.
 Click here for more information.

-New Zealand Productions that start Principal Photography on or after 1 July 2017 will be assessed under the NZSPR Criteria for New Zealand Productions dated 31 August 2023.
+New Zealand Productions that start Principal Photography on or after 31 August 2023 will be assessed under the NZSPR Criteria for New Zealand Productions dated 31 August 2023.

-New Zealand Productions that started Principal Photography before 1 July 2017 will be assessed under the NZSPG Criteria for New Zealand Productions dated 1 August 2015.
-(NB - the 2015 Criteria is no longer online.
-Please contact email@example.com if you require any documents relating to this version.)
+New Zealand Productions that started Principal Photography before 31 August 2023 will be assessed under the NZSPG Criteria for New Zealand Productions dated 1 July 2017.

 Principal Photography is defined in Appendix 1 of the Criteria.